Skip to main content

 The results are in – an investment in employee development is crucial for keeping your business ahead in today’s world of work.
 Executive teams are continually presented with competing priorities, but with development as a core element of your business strategy, you’ll be on track to growing and retaining your people at scale.
 When you intentionally nurture the goals and interests of your people, you boost engagement, satisfy employees, and support better business outcomes.

 1. Paint a motivating future for your employees.
-Using Develop’s simple, centralized competency frameworks and career paths, you can provide employees with clear requirements for success at your organization.
-Moreover, employees can set and update development goals right in the platform, making it easy for managers to gain visibility into how their direct reports are growing over time.
+Use Develop’s simple, centralized competency frameworks and career paths to provide employees with specific requirements for success at your organization.
+Employees can set and update development goals right in the platform, giving managers visibility into how their direct reports are growing over time.

 3. Demonstrate L&D impact.
 Track development initiatives and show positive impact – all in one powerful central dashboard.
 Use the insights from Develop to gain leadership buy-in, determine the most valuable initiatives to invest in, and ultimately take a more strategic and thoughtful approach to employee development.